-1352 (W.D.
+(W.D.
 Mo.
 1995), applied these Missouri principles and interpreted the MGBCL as one unified legislative scheme.
 A minority shareholder argued that MGBCL Section 351.245(2) prevented the corporation's controlling shareholder from voting shares that had been pledged to the corporation as security for a loan.
 Id. at 1358.
-Section 351.245(2) provides that "[n]o person shall be admitted to vote on any shares belonging or hypothecated to the corporation which issued the shares."
+Section 351.245(2) provides that "[n]o person shall be

+The court concluded that because Section 351.260(4) "merely addresses the general situation where a pledgee is allowed to vote his or her stock even though it is pledged to a third-party, such as a lending institution... the general provisions of Section 351.260(4) are trumped by the narrowly-tailored provisions of Section 351.245(2)," which applies to shares pledged to corporations, the type of transaction at issue.
 Id.
-The controlling shareholder argued that it could vote the shares under MGBCL 351.260(4), which provides that "a shareholder whose shares are pledged shall be entitled to vote such shares until the shares have been transferred into the name pledgee, and thereafter the pledgee shall be entitled to vote the shares so transferred."

-The court concluded that because Section 351.260(4) "merely addresses the general situation where a pledgee is allowed to vote his or her stock even though it is pledged to a third-party, such as a lending institution...the general provisions of Section 351.260(4) are trumped by the narrowly-tailored provisions of Section 351.245(2)," which applies to shares pledged to corporations, the type of transaction at issue.
-Id.

-Step one of KCPL and UtiliCorp's transaction is governed by MGBCL Section 351.185.
+Step one of KCPL and Utilicorp's transaction is governed by MGBCL Section 351.185.
 This general statute addresses consideration for shares and is contained in the "Capital, Surplus and Stockholders" section of Chapter 351.
 In contrast, Section 351.410 positioned in the "Merger and Consolidation" section specifically addresses the elements necessary to effectuate a merger.
 Included is the requirement that a merger plan be submitted for a vote at a meeting of shareholders.
 Id.
-Further, Section 351.425, also contained under the merger heading, sets out the specific two-third voting requirement.
+Further, Section 351.425, also contained under the merger heading, sets out the specific two-thirds voting requirement.
 Unfortunately, Missouri's statutory construction principles cannot be simply and neatly applied in this instance because the short-form merger statute which eliminates a shareholder vote is contained in the same merger section.
 It too is specific.

 This Court, however, cannot ignore the outcome of the whole revised transaction--step one plus step two.
 It is the entire process and the eventual outcome that must be contemplated in light of the statutes.

 KCPL's Original Merger Agreement would have resulted in one corporation--the equal combination of KCPL and UtiliCorp.
 All assets and liabilities would have been absorbed into Newco.
 Although the Revised Merger Agreement creates a two-step merger and utilizes two different statutes, the outcome is exactly the same.
-One corporation with all the assets and liabilities of UtiliCorp and KCPL will result.
+One corporation with all the assets and liabilities of Utilicorp and KCPL will result.
 Aside from the increased ratio of shares to KCPL stockholders, the only change from the Original Merger Agreement is the destruction of the KCPL shareholders' right to vote and their appraisal rights.

-In light of Missouri's statutory interpretation principles, this Court must view the MGBCL as one legislative unit and seek to "harmonize" the statues at issue.
-The only way in which this task may be accomplished is by reading the MGBCL as requiring a vote of outstanding shares when the reverse triangular merger and the short-form merger are used together to accomplish the same result contemplated by Missouri's specific merger statutes.(6)
+In light of Missouri's statutory interpretation principles, this the statutes at issue.
+The only way in which this task may be accomplished is by reading the MGBCL as requiring a vote of outstanding shares when the reverse triangular merger and the short-form merger are used together to accomplish the same result contemplated by Missouri's specific merger statutes.[6]